demccusker/disaster_response_nlp/README.md

 Finally, I built a web app with a simple interface that allows a worker to input a message and receive an answer for what categories it falls into.
 This allows them to quickly categorize messages and direct help where it's needed most.

+### File Structure
 The files here are sorted into three folders: app, data, and model.
 Each folder contains the necessary files to run each python script.
+Here is an overview of the files included here:
+- app
+    - templates
+        - go.html
+        - master.html
+    - run.py
+- data
+    - disaster_categories.csv
+    - disaster_messages.csv
+    - process_data.py
+- model
+    - classifier.pkl
+    - train_classifier.py

+### Running the App
 To run the app, first use process_data.py and the csv files available in the data folder.
 This will extract, transform, and load the data into a SQL database.
+Here's an example of the neccesary command:
+    # To create a processed sqlite db
+    python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

 Next, build the model using train_classifier.py in the model folder; the model will be saved as a pickle file.
+The command should look like this:
+    # To train and save a pkl model
+    python train_classifier.py ../data/DisasterResponse.db classifier.pkl

 Finally, use run.py in the app folder to run the web app.
+To do, use a command like:
+    # To deploy the application locally
+    python run.py

 ### Libraries Used: